a01163125/Natron/Documentation/source/guide/Transition-fromNuke_01.rst

 Nodes names
 -----------
 Many nodes have similar names in Natron and Nuke.
-Here are the the ones thar are different
+Here are the the ones that are different